 5 Tips to Create a Powerful Functional Resume

-If you have gaps in your employment history, you may wish to use a functional resume instead of a traditional chronological resume.
+Functional resume is the choice if you have gaps in your employment history instead of using a traditional chronological resume.
 Functional resumes put the focus on your experience and downplay job history.
 This resume style masks gaps in employment and highlights your skills and core competencies instead.

 Choosing the Proper Resume Structure